openbaton/docs/docs/nfvo-configuration.md

 nfvo.quota.check.failOnException = true
 ```

-Please consider also the property `nfvo.vim.drivers.allowInfiniteQuota` explained in the next section for the quota maangement during the allocate resources mechanism
+Please consider also the property `nfvo.vim.drivers.allowInfiniteQuota` explained in the next section for the quota management during the allocate resources mechanism

-#### addition parameters for the NFVO and VNFM tuning
+#### Addition parameters for the NFVO and VNFM tuning
 ```parameters
 # Execute the start event sequentially and in order based on the VNFDependencies.
 This implies the NSD not to have cycling dependencies
 nfvo.start.ordered=false